Orbital-Web/Raphael/README.md

 ### Game Engine (GUI)

-The game engine is a combination of `GameEngine.hpp`, `GamePlayer.hpp`, and `HumanPlayer.hpp`.
+The game engine is a combination of `GameEngine.h`, `GamePlayer.h`, and `HumanPlayer.h`.
 It is a GUI-based chess game engine (not to be confused with a chess engine) which lets the user interactively play chess.

 If using a human player, the user may annotate the board with arrows and select/play moves similarly to other chess GUIs.
 The user may also specify the number of rounds, different time controls, starting positions (with fens), and even swap out the players (e.g., with different versions of Raphael).